szymonwilczek/math-problems-api/README.md

 A free REST API for random math excercises.

-Built Express.js and hosted on Vercel.
+Built with Express.js and hosted on Vercel.

 ## Usage